volodymyrprokopyuk/kotlin-sdp/README.md

   a single, unambiguous, authoritative representation within the system.
 The modification of any single element of the system does not require a change in other logically unrelated elements
+- **Abstraction principle**.
+Function (interpretation) and structure (representation) should be independent.
+It should be possible to use a value or a procedure whthout knowing how it is implemented.
+It should be possible to change the implementation without breaking the client code
+    - **Data abstraction** (abstract data types, ADT).
+Hide the representation of a data type behind an interface (constructors, selectors, [mutators], type predicate)
+    - **Procedure abstraction** (higher-order functions, HOF).
+Define the generic algorithm in a function that takes as a parameter(s) other function(s) to perform specific task(s).
+Examples: map, filter, fold (fundamental iterator), unfold (fundamental constructor)
 - **Information hiding**.
 One piece of code that calls another piece of code should not know internals about that other piece of code.
 This make it possible to change internal parts of the called piece of code without being forced to change the calling